Château de Champs-sur-Marne

 After the construction of a magnificent new château at Montrouge around 1750, however, the duke gradually abandoned the Château de Champs-sur-Marne.
 Eventually, he tried to sell the domain, but he could not find a buyer and was forced to rent it out.
 Between July 1757 and January 1759, he leased the estate to Madame de Pompadour for 12,000 livres per year.
 The marquise spent 200,000 livres in less than eighteen months to renovate the château.
 In November 1757, she received the prince de Soubise there after his defeat at the Battle of Rossbach.
 As the king did not like the château, the marquise left it at the beginning of 1759.
 In 1763, the duke finally sold Champs to Gabriel Michel de Tharon (1702–1765), a rich shipowner.
 Upon his death, the residence did not pass to his children but rather to the state.
-In 1779, King Louis XVI took over the administration of the residence and allowed his younger sister, Madame Isabelle de France, to retire to the Chateau whenever she wished to leave Versailles.
-However, the finance minister Jean-François he warned the king that managing and paying the costs of a residence other than his was a unnecessary expense.
+In 1779, King Louis XVI took over the administration of the residence and allowed his younger sister, Madame Élisabeth of France, to retire to the Chateau whenever she wished to leave Versailles.
+However, the finance minister Jean-François Joly de Fleury warned the king that managing and paying the costs of a residence other than his was a unnecessary expense.
 The king opted to acquire the Chateau de Montreuil for his sister in 1783 To get rid of the castle expenses and give it a property of its own.

 In 1820, Armand Santerre, nephew of the Revolutionary General Antoine Joseph Santerre, bought the parc Saint Martin surrounding the château.
 In 1855, his brother Ernest Santerre bought the château as well.
 Later, in 1895, it was finally sold to comte Louis Cahen d'Anvers, who thoroughly restored it, installing boiseries designed by Germain Boffrand that had been removed from the Hôtel de Mayenne, Paris, and recreated its parterre gardens in the hands of Achille Duchêne.
 Marcel Proust was among the guests in this era at Champs.
 Louis Cahen d'Anvers' son Charles made a gift of it to the state in 1935.